gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Here, the molecular dynamics (md) integrator is used (leapfrog algorithm), and a number of 20000 steps with a timestep *dt* equal of :math:`0.001 ~ \text{ps}` will be performed.
+    Here, the molecular dynamics (md) integrator is used, this is a leap-frog algorithm integrating Newton equations of motion.
+A number of 20000 steps with a timestep *dt* equal of :math:`0.001 ~ \text{ps}` will be performed.

+..  container:: justify

-    Let us print the trajectory in a compressed *xtc* file every 1 ps by adding:
+    Let us also ask GROMACS to print the trajectory in a compressed *xtc* file every 1000 steps, or every 1 ps, by adding the following line to *nvt.mdp*:

 ..  code-block:: bw